raulbaciulescu/hadoop-inversed-index/README.md

+## Hadoop Project

-Hadoop Project: Using the already configured Hadoop VM (either VM or docker version) from above, together with the development environment write an inversed index app for a set of books as data.
+Requirements: Using the already configured Hadoop VM (either VM or docker version) from above, together with the development environment write an inversed index app for a set of books as data.
 In order to build the inversed index you need to account for a stop word list